horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/balance/how-to-hide-show-wallet-balance.md

-# How to hide/show wallet balance?
+# How to hide / unhide wallet balance?

-To hide or unhide total wallet balance as well as individual coin balances click on the total balance value on the Balance tab.
+To hide or unhide total wallet balance and individual coin balances click on the total balance value on the Balance tab.